SongHia/tilly-app-boilerplate/readme.md

 3) Set up an account at <https://heroku.com>.
 You will be asked to enter a credit card, but the app we are doing will not incur any charges (they just need a card on file).
 In fact, all Heroku apps have a starter/free level.

-4) Download this boilerplate repo and navigate into the code directory with Terminal.
-To download it, click "Download Zip" at [the repo](https://github.com/sslover/node-express-api-boilerplate)... (do not clone it).
+4) Download this repo and navigate into the code directory with Terminal.
+To download it, click "Download Zip" at [the repo](https://github.com/SongHia/tilly-app-boilerplate)... (do not clone it).

 cd path/to/this/code/directory